2019 Jeep Grand Cherokee

-We like driving the midsized Grand Cherokee SUV, with its solid, upscale interior, comfortable seats, and supple, controlled ride.
-Handling is fairly agile for the class, fit and finish is excellent, and the eight-speed automatic shifts smoothly.
-The standard 3.6-liter V6 returned so-so fuel economy, though.
-We liked the well-performing if rather pricey diesel, which racked up 24-mpg overall in our tests.
+The Grand Cherokee has a mostly compliant and controlled ride, comfortable seats, and a solid, upscale interior, all of which endow it with a premium, substantial feel.
+Handling is competent, fit and finish is excellent, and the eight-speed automatic shifts smoothly.
+The standard 3.6-liter V6 returned just 18 mpg, though.
+We also tested the diesel powertrain, which racked up 24 mpg overall.
 Two V8s, a 5.7-liter and the SRT's 6.4-liter, are optional.
-The Uconnect infotainment system, with its large, well-labeled touch screen, is one of the easiest-to-use systems we've tested.
-Appropriately optioned, the Grand Cherokee makes a good tow vehicle or a capable off-roader.
-Sadly, reliability of all versions has been well below average.
+The Trackhawk version has a 707-hp, 6.2-liter supercharged V8 engine.
+The Uconnect infotainment system, with its large, well-labeled touch screen, is one of the best we've tested.
+Appropriately optioned, the Jeep makes a good tow vehicle or a capable off-roader.
+Recent updates include engine stop-start for the revised V6, Siri Eyes Free, and an easier-to-use gear selector.